Minnesota Fly-Fishers

 Bob Trevis

 Bob left his work-a-day life as a print media professional behind a few years ago.
 Good thing, because his true passion is chasing trout.
 This is evident from the name of his weekend hobby-business, Troutchasers Inc., Bob is a student of SE Minnesota and fishes or guides in the region as much as he can.
-In fact, as of late winter 2016, he's published a guide book on SE MN: Fly-Fishing for Trout in Southeast Minnesota ... a Troutchaser's Guide.
+In fact, a few years ago he published a guide book on SE MN: Fly-Fishing for Trout in Southeast Minnesota ... a Troutchaser's Guide.